 Regarding requirements for staffing of the inpatient pharmacy, PGY1 residents will work one major and one minor holiday as determined by the department scheduler.
-PGY2 residents are not required to staff holidays, unless they fall on scheduled weekend assignments.
+PGY2 resident staffing requirements are site and program specific.
+PGY2 residents are referred to their site and program-specific residency manuals which outline holiday requirements.
 PGY2 residents are permitted to internally moonlight on holidays if they have a secondary PRN position within TriHealth Pharmacy.